How does Open Play work?

 A siren whines, and its volume suddenly overwhelms all other sounds on the ravaged battleground.
 Soldiers peek out from between layers of sandbags.
 Some stick to the camouflage netting on the edges of the field, cautious, yet daring to hope that the keening noise means a ceasefire.
 They’re out of ammo.
 Finally, the call comes over the loudspeaker—”Reload!”—and they rush forward, snatching up handfuls of bright orange darts and popping them back into their plastic weapons.
 Once the siren goes silent, the fighting will begin anew, and the indoor arena will once again become a flurry of foam projectiles and laughter.

 This scenario is a typical open play session at the Tag Zone, where an armory of Nerf guns ensures safe yet thrilling competitions.
 Every battle follows the rules of one of four team-based games: squad vs. squad, capture the flag, protect the leader, or “the prison.”
-Youngsters ages 5 and up launch and dodge the soft missiles in an indoor arena dappled with padded obstacles.
-Field #1 displays inflatable bunkers throughout the 2,300-square-foot zone, whereas Field #2 stacks sandbags and barrels around 1,900 square feet of military-themed space.
-To encourage teamwork and fair play, a referee oversees each bout.
+Youngsters ages 6 and up launch and dodge the soft missiles in an indoor arena dappled with padded obstacles.
+Field #1 is set in a apocalyptic urban setting, whereas Field #2 stacks sandbags and barrels around 1,900 square feet of military-themed space.
+To encourage teamwork and fair play, a referee is always on hand to oversees each bout.

 Cost for Open Play: